-To begin, ensure the area is free from dirt and debris.
-Do not pick off scabs if they are present.
+With both anti-bacterial and anti-fungal properties, Banixx works quickly and painlessly.
 Saturate the area well with Banixx and keep the horse in a dry, clean environment for as long as possible.
 Treatment should be administered minimally twice daily, morning and evening.
+Do not pick off the scabs; a few days of Banixx will cause them to easily slough off.
 One cannot over-medicate with Banixx™.
 Since Banixx does not sting or burn and has zero odor, it is well-tolerated by your horse.

 If the horse has to go into an area where re-infection may occur, keep the area covered; this is easier said than done, so, if not possible, flush the area well with Banixx™ upon return.